kitnil/awesome/README.md

 ## JavaScript

+- [youtube_time_tracker](https://github.com/makaroni4/youtube_time_tracker) - Chrome Extension that tracks time you spent on Youtube.
+- [gnome-shell-extension-docker](https://github.com/gpouilloux/gnome-shell-extension-docker) - An extension for managing docker containers
+- [check-it-out](https://github.com/jwu910/check-it-out) - A command line interface for Git Checkout.
+See branches available for checkout.
+- [cutcode](https://github.com/amitness/cutcode) - A browser extension that enables double click to copy code snippet from stack overflow.
+- [Notica](https://github.com/tannercollin/Notica) - Send browser notifications from your terminal.
+No installation.
+No registration.
+- [block-options](https://github.com/phpbits/block-options) - EditorsKit — a toolkit for the Gutenberg block editor.
+- [like-on-github](https://github.com/Idnan/like-on-github) - Chrome extension - Link a repository with the extension and automatically save the links to content you like
+- [webcatalog](https://github.com/atomery/webcatalog) - Run Web Apps like Real Apps
+- [Sandman](https://github.com/alexanderepstein/Sandman) - An Application Built With Late Night Developers In Mind
+- [gitexplorer](https://github.com/summitech/gitexplorer) - Find the right git commands without digging through the web.
+- [meta](https://github.com/mateodelnorte/meta) - tool for turning many repos into a meta repo. why choose many repos or a monolithic repo, when you can have both with a meta repo?
+- [marinara](https://github.com/schmich/marinara) - Pomodoro® time management assistant for Chrome
+- [ferdi](https://github.com/getferdi/ferdi) - 🧔🏽 Community fork of @meetfranz.
+Ferdi allows you to combine your favorite messaging services into one application
+- [chromium-vim](https://github.com/1995eaton/chromium-vim) - Vim bindings for Google Chrome.
+- [Zettlr](https://github.com/Zettlr/Zettlr) - A Markdown Editor for the 21st century.
+- [franz](https://github.com/meetfranz/franz) - Franz is a free messaging app for services like WhatsApp, Slack, Messenger and many more.
 - [unsung-kingdom](https://github.com/laineus/unsung-kingdom) - RPG written in JavaScript
 - [rofi-blurry-powermenu](https://github.com/lu0/rofi-blurry-powermenu) - Blurry fullscreen Powermenu for Rofi
 - [postbird](https://github.com/Paxa/postbird) - Open source PostgreSQL GUI client for macOS, Linux and Windows